-Contribution rates for the TRS-Care plan are established in State Statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
+Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
-Funding for TRS-Care is provided by retiree premium contributions and contributions from the State, active employees, and school districts based upon public school district payroll.
+Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
 The TRS board of trustees does not have the authority to set or amend contribution rates.

-Texas Insurance Code, Section 1575.202 establishes the State's contribution rate which is 1.25% of the employee's salary.
+Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is 0.65% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public or charter school.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

 Contribution Rates

-2020 2021
+2022 2021

 Active Employee 0.65% 0.65%

 Non-Employer Contributing Entity (State) 1.25% 1.25%

 Employers 0.75% 0.75%

-Federal/Private Funding 1.25% 1.25%
+Federal/Private Funding remitted by Employers 1.25% 1.25%

-Total Contributions paid from federal funds and private grants are remitted by the employer and paid at the State rate.

-District's 2021 Employer Contributions \$ 35,202 District's 2021 Member Contributions \$ 22,808 2020 NECE On-Behalf Contributions (State) \$ 43,582
+District's 2022 Employer Contributions \$ 41,954 District's 2022 Member Contributions \$ 25,513 2021 NECE On-Behalf Contributions (state) \$ 47,188